 ('African Potash' or 'the Company')

 The historic drill hole information confirms the development and presence of potash mineralisation in the form of sylvinite and carnallitite in the area immediately to the south (~5km) of the Project area.
-The records refer to layers of sylvinite and/or carnallitite developed in the same stratigraphic position as those exploited in the nearby Holle historic potash mine.
+The records refer to layers of sylvinite and/or carnallitite developed in the same stratigraphic position as that exploited in the nearby Holle historic potash mine.

 African Potash was established to invest in/acquire potash assets or projects in sub-Saharan Africa.
 The Directors believe the fundamentals of the global potash market, a key source of potassium fertiliser, represent a compelling opportunity to create shareholder value.